craigem/timb/README.md

 #### Usage

 * If you don't already have one, copy the example netrc to ~/.netrc and replace the example content with your own credentials to GitHub and bitbucket.
-* Copy the example timbrc to ~/.timbrc and set the variables to suite your own environment.
+* Copy the example timbrc to ~/.timbrc and set the variables to suit your own environment.

 ## To Do